2024-foss4g-europe/2024-foss4g-europe.github.io/content/cfp-academic-program.md

 |:--|-------:|
 | Call for papers: | **27.
 November 2023** |
 | Conference: | **3.
 July - 5.
 July 2024** |

+Submissions will be made through the OSGeo pretalx instance.
+A direct link will be available here as soon as the call for papers opens.